-Most laptops and tablets don't have a SIM card slot and rely on Wi-Fi for their internet connection.
-If you need a connection when you're out and about you could search for some public Wi-Fi, or you could use your iPhone as a portable Wi-Fi hotspot and simply connect your tablet, laptop or another phone to your iPhone and let the other device share its internet connection.
+Most laptops and tablets don't have cellular connectivity and rely on Wi-Fi for a connection to the internet.
+If you need a connection when you're out and about, you could search for some free public Wi-Fi, but that's always a risk - there could be a hacker lurking on the network waiting to steal sensitive information.
+We'd recommend that you use your iPhone as a portable Wi-Fi hotspot and simply connect your tablet, laptop or another phone to your iPhone and let the other device share its internet connection.

-This is called tethering or internet sharing, and most mobile providers allow this now.
+This is called tethering, or internet sharing, and while most carriers initially charged extra to use the functionality, most mobile providers allow this free of charge now.
 (But if you don't see Personal Hotspot in your iPhone's settings, then speak to your carrier to find out why.
 It might be that your tariff doesn't support tethering.)
 Creating a Wi-Fi hotspot is much like having a mobile Wi-Fi router, but with no extra hardware required.

-Once you've turned on your Personal Hotspot, any device with Wi-Fi can connect to the internet via your iPhone's data connection.
+Once you've enabled the Personal Hotspot on your iPhone, any device with Wi-Fi can connect to the internet via your iPhone's data connection.
 Do note that the other device will behave as if it's on a home broadband connection and may download app updates, perform backups and other things that can quickly burn through your data allowance, so watch out for this when sharing your connection and keep an eye on your data usage.

 How to enable a Wi-Fi hotspot on an iPhone

-• On your iPhone open the Settings app and look for Personal Hotspot.
+- On your iPhone, open the Settings app and tap Personal Hotspot.

-• Tap Wi-Fi Password and enter a password.
-This will be the be password you enter after tapping on the hotspot name in the list of Wi-Fi networks on the other device.
+- Tap Wi-Fi Password and enter a password.
+This will be the password you enter after tapping on the hotspot name in the list of Wi-Fi networks on the other device.

 Why is my Personal Hotspot not in the list of Wi-Fi networks?